Toyota to launch new Prius from year-end, starting in Japan

 The car, unveiled in Las Vegas late on Tuesday, is the first model built under the Toyota New Global Architecture (TNGA) strategy, a new approach to development to improve its cars' fuel efficiency, styling and other features, partly by using more common components.

 August Prius sales in the U.S. fell 24 percent from the same month a year earlier to 17,757 cars.
-Last year, U.S. Prius sales totalled 207,372 vehicles.
+Last year, U.S. Prius sales totaled 207,372 vehicles.

 Other automakers are adjusting product launches as cheap petrol muddies the sales outlook for green cars.